 Because of this complexity, and because the details of the liberalised sectors are open to interpretation in certain respects, the availability of CEPA preferences for any particular investment must be confirmed in detail through consultation with the relevant PRC approval authorities.

 The standard foreign investment regime for commercial entities does not apply to foreign NGOs.
 A more restrictive regime, the Law on the Management of Foreign Non-governmental Organisation Activities in China (the foreign NGO law) applies to the activities of foreign NGOs in China.

 The choice of location is a fundamental step in establishment planning.
 Since different geographic areas are developing at different rates, some of the most fundamental geographic distinctions are economic.
 Probably the most basic division in the country is that between the eastern coastal regions and the less developed western and central regions, but there are similar distinctions between heavy industry in the north and the newer, more dynamic light industrial, services and tech-focused economies of the south.

-Special zones: Apart from these broad geographical variables, any location search should also take into account the possibility of gaining benefits offered by a variety of different development and trade zones.
+Apart from these broad geographical variables, any location search should also consider the possibility of gaining benefits offered by a variety of different development and trade zones.
 The range of zones includes:

 Most foreign manufacturing businesses are located within a zone of some type because of the range of benefits offered by these areas.

 For simple economic and industrial development zones, the principal benefits can include access to land and infrastructure, proximity to suppliers, customers and talent and certain tax and fiscal incentives.
 For intensely managed export processing zones, the benefits also include duty-free import and re-export of processing components and products.